srinivasanj/Getting_Cleaning_Data_Project/README.md

 * Unzip the file and make sure the run_analysis.R script is in this folder before running it

 ## List of files in zip file
-* 'features.txt': List of all features.
+* features.txt: List of all features.
-* 'activity_labels.txt': List of class labels and their activity name.
+* activity_labels.txt: List of class labels and their activity name.
-* 'train/X_train.txt': Training set.
+* train/X_train.txt: Training set.
-* 'train/y_train.txt': Training labels.
+* train/y_train.txt: Training labels.
-* 'train/subject_train.txt': ID's of subjects in the training data
+* train/subject_train.txt: IDs of subjects in the training data
-* 'test/X_test.txt': Test set.
+* test/X_test.txt: Test set.
-* 'test/y_test.txt': Test labels.
+* test/y_test.txt: Test labels.
-* 'test/subject_test.txt': ID's of subjects in the training data
+* test/subject_test.txt: IDs of subjects in the training data